 - South Africa Masters adorning the walls of the communal areas

 With sweeping views of the Atlantic, Table Mountain as a backdrop, and the buzz of a working harbour, the Victoria and Albert Waterfront is one of Cape Town’s prime locations.
-In 2017 its hotel offerings will be taken up a notch with the opening of The Silo.
-The grain silo was the tallest building in Sub-Saharan Africa when it was built in 1924, and the luxury hotel will be located in the former elevator tower.
+It is here that you’ll find The Silo.
+The grain silo was the tallest building in Sub-Saharan Africa when it was built in 1924, and the luxury hotel is located in the former elevator tower.
 The creative brain behind the project is that of prominent British designer and architect Thomas Heatherwick, whose iconic works include the Cauldron for the London 2012 Olympic Games and London’s new Routemaster bus.
-The Silo will occupy six floors above what will become the Zeitz MOCAA Museum of Contemporary Art Africa.
-A partnership between the V&A Waterfront and Jochen Zeitz, this cultural institution will focus on exhibiting cutting-edge contemporary art from Africa and its diaspora, with the Zeitz Collection forming its founding exhibition.
-Taking its place on Cape Town’s skyline, the hotel will be a beacon of modern design.
-The industrial aesthetics will remain with the addition of pillowed glazing panels which bulge outwards as if gently inflated.
-At night, this will transform the building into a glowing lantern.
-Each of the 28 rooms, which include a magnificent penthouse suite, will be individually designed and strike the balance between industrial, stylish and comfortable.
+The Silo occupies six floors above the Zeitz MOCAA Museum of Contemporary Art Africa.
+A partnership between the V&A Waterfront and Jochen Zeitz, this cultural institution focuses on exhibiting cutting-edge contemporary art from Africa and its diaspora, with the Zeitz Collection forming its founding exhibition.
+Taking its place on Cape Town’s skyline, the hotel is a beacon of modern design.
+The industrial aesthetics remain with the addition of pillowed glazing panels which bulge outwards as if gently inflated.
+At night, this transforms the building into a glowing lantern.
+Each of the 28 rooms, which include a magnificent penthouse suite, are individually designed and strike the balance between industrial, stylish and comfortable.
 The creative team have been busy sourcing pieces from Cape Town and across the world, to ensure each room tells its own story without detracting from the natural beauty of the city, which can be seen through the 18-foot windows.
-Another key feature will be the huge grain-shaped atrium carved out of the interior of the grain silos.
-The art in the hotel will be in keeping with the collections in the museum.
+Another key feature is the huge grain-shaped atrium carved out of the interior of the grain silos.
+The art in the hotel is in keeping with the collections in the museum.
 Appreciate the 360 degree panoramic views from the restaurant, champagne bar and glass swimming pool located on the rooftop while casting your eye across the ocean, city bowl and mountains.
-There will also be a café, piano bar, spa and fitness centre and when you want to go exploring, the Waterfront itself offers a wealth of shops, restaurants and bars.
+There is also a café, piano bar, spa and fitness centre and when you want to go exploring, the Waterfront itself offers a wealth of shops, restaurants and bars.